 The Scottish Government has supported local authority planning in the development of a Scottish Heat Map.
 This is a powerful way to visualise and assess who needs heat, where sources of heat might come from and how these can be connected in an efficient way to reduce the cost of heat supply and the carbon intensity of heat generation.
 It can also be used, in combination with other spatial datasets as a tool to illustrate the socio-economic benefits to be gained by changing existing paradigms of heat supply.

-To find out more about how planning may impact on the development of a district heating network or for advice on a specific planning issue related to heat networks, please CONTACT us or visit the RESOURCES page.
+To find out more about how planning may impact on the development of a district heating network or for advice on a specific planning issue related to heat networks, please contact us or visit Resources.